Rising-Stars-by-Sunshine/STATS201_Yiming_Research-Proposal/Method/Readme.md

 2. Iterative Improvement:

 - Ongoing Feature Evaluation:
-Periodically assess the relevance of your selected features in relation to the target variable "Primary energy consumption per capita (kWh/person)."
+Periodically assess the relevance of my selected features in relation to the target variable "Primary energy consumption per capita (kWh/person)."
 Remove or replace features that do not contribute significantly to the model's predictive accuracy.
 - Algorithm Fine-tuning:
-Concentrate on optimizing the hyperparameters and configurations specific to the Random Forest Regressor, Linear Regression, and Gradient Boosting Regressor.
+Optimize the hyperparameters and configurations specific to the Random Forest Regressor, Linear Regression, and Gradient Boosting Regressor.
 - Stability Assessment:
 Implement cross-validation techniques suitable for time series data to ensure stability and reliability.